kris-hansen/cookiecutter-flask-restful/README.md

 * Added `lint` and `tests` envs to tox
 * Added black support
 * Improved travis tests
-* Updated Makefile to handle tests with celery
-* Updated tox to handle env variables for celery when runing tests
 * Added initial db migration instead of relying on `db.create_all()`
 * Added new step to create database in README
 * Various cleanup